IrenePassap/Passap-E6000-hacked-and-rebuilt/README.md

 - Passap rear lock arduino program code: The program code for the rear lock has the same structure as the program code for the front  lock.
 It should be noted, however, that the rear lock is mirrored, so the variables must be adjusted.

-- Passap Electra 4600 motor programm code
+- Passap Electra 4600 motor programm code, update 20.6.21 version 6

 - Raspberry Pi 3 programm code